BarCamp Copenhagen 8.2: BarCamp Copenhagen Intelligence Agency - Part I

 Stay tuned for the part two of this where you’ll be told how the game actually unfolded.

-The picture that accompanies this article was taken by Karin Høgh, it’s copyright Karin Høgh but I claim fair use.
+The picture that accompanies this article was taken by Karin Høgh, it’s copyright Karin Høgh and she has allowed me to use it here.
 The picture shows one of my bags!

 Planning for Kulturnatten 2008 (Copenhagen Night of Culture) despite elitist selection practices by organisers